wlsdnjswon/vector-ontology-by-backend-RAG/README.md

-# Vector Ontology by Backend RAG

 ## Overview

-The **Vector Ontology by Backend RAG** repository provides the backend API framework for an advanced RAG (Retrieval-Augmented Generation) system.
-It combines structured knowledge from an ontology (RDF graph via SPARQL) and unstructured information from documents (vector embeddings via ChromaDB) to generate context-rich responses using Large Language Models (LLMs).

-This backend powers the interactive chatbot, enabling hybrid searches that leverage both semantic similarity and defined ontological relationships.
+The **Vector Ontology by Backend RAG** repository provides a powerful framework for managing, searching, and utilizing vector-based embeddings and ontological data for advanced applications, such as natural language processing and semantic search.
+The system integrates components like ChromaDB for vector storage and SPARQL-based RDF retrieval to handle ontological relationships.

+This solution is ideal for building hybrid systems leveraging large language models (LLMs) and structured knowledge representations.

 **Experience the chatbot powered by this backend:**